trelo-bifteki/www.trelobifteki.com/src/assets/posts/data-visualization-vuejs-d3js.md

 rendering parts required, but we let Vue.js create and modify the DOM.

-This is a walkthrough how I first implemented a graph component in Vue.JS using D3 library.
+This is a walkthrough how I first implemented a graph component in Vue.JS using D3 library and how I improved it afterwards.

-A demo and samples can be found here

-## 👿 The wrong way
+## 😖 The wrong way

 This is actually the first implementation I did inspired by most examples found on the internet: